IBM/SpectralClustering_RandomBinning/README.md

 # How To Cite The Codes
 Please cite our work if you like or are using our codes for your projects!
 Let me know if you have any questions: lwu at email.wm.edu.

-Lingfei Wu, Pin-Yu Chen, Ian En-Hsu Yen, Fangli Xu, Yinglong Xia and Charu Aggarwal, "Scalable Spectral Clustering Using Random Binning Features",, KDD'18.
+Lingfei Wu, Pin-Yu Chen, Ian En-Hsu Yen, Fangli Xu, Yinglong Xia and Charu Aggarwal, "Scalable Spectral Clustering Using Random Binning Features", KDD'18.

 @InProceedings{wu2018scalable, <br/>
   title={Scalable Spectral Clustering Using Random Binning Features}, <br/>